gsoft-inc/ov-igloo-ui/.changeset/mean-scissors-attack.md

 ---
-'@igloo-ui/input': patch
+'@igloo-ui/input': major
 ---

+BRAKING CHANGE

+- Replace `readOnly` props by `disabled`

+New Features

-Add options for passing a Icon on the input
+- Add options for passing a Icon on the input

+Update

+- Upgrade tokens version